Weddings & Showers

 Thirty years ago, the wedding favor of choice was a white book of matches imprinted with the happy couple’s names and wedding date.
 Today, as I have come to discover, options are almost limitless.
 If you are planning a wedding in the next few months and are looking for ideas for wedding favors, get thee to a dollar store this month.
 February is the perfect time to shop for these items since the shelves are brimming with all things related to love.
 Here are just a few ideas.

-Another option for these handy little bags is to use them for small heart candles (4 for a dollar).
+Another option for these handy little bags is to use them for small heart candles.
 If you’re a nature buff, how about presenting your guests with one of these engraved stones?
-They come in a package of 3 for a dollar.
+They come in a package of 3.

 People use small frames as place cards that their guests can then take home but you could simply insert a slip of paper with the bride and groom’s names and date of the ceremony, as well.
-Self-sticking fabric hearts come in a package of 20 for a dollar.
+Self-sticking fabric hearts come in a package of 20.
 Look for different styles of frames in white or silver.
 I’ve seen some small round frames that looked very wedding worthy.

 Candles are popular as wedding favors.
-The glass votive candleholders shown came in a package of 2 for a dollar; candles extra.
+The glass votive candle holders shown came in a package of 2, candles extra.
 The combination gel and wax flower candle would make a nice showing at each place setting, too.
-It cost a dollar.
 You could set them out as they are or dress them up using the larger bonbonniere bag.
-These bags are 5” x 6” and come in a package of 4 for a dollar.
+These bags are 5″ x 6″ and come in a package of 4.

 To make the labels, set your computer’s word processor as though you wanted to make a sheet of return address labels and choose a pleasing script.
 We used “Script MT Bold.”
 Instead of a sheet of address labels, print on an 8 x 11 ½ inch piece of white card stock.
 We then used our dollar store paper cutter to separate each individual label.
+We then attached each tag by threading a needle with white thread and passing it through the corner of the label and around the ribbon on the favour bag.
 As the French say, “Voila!”